siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 The number is `U`.
 The inner value is `u`.

 This is not a trick of notation.
-Every manifested positive number can be seen as a square, and this way of seeing separates two layers:
+Every positive number can be seen as a square, and this way of seeing separates two layers:

 ```text
 visible value:  U